About Voices on the Economy

 This program is the antidote to toxic economic partisanship and limited thinking in the classroom, media, and wider society.
 We present completely unbiased views of multiple economic perspectives by defying the norm of teaching a single perspective as the Truth.
 The best solutions to move our nation forward come from pluralistic thinking — not shouting one another down and shutting out good ideas.
 We change the conversation by giving participants hands-on practice with civil discourse, while at the same time teaching basic economic literacy so that every person from every background can enter the larger conversations in an informed way and “vote” – at the ballot box, at the kitchen table, and in every other area of life.

 Each of us has a stake in the future of our country.
-Each of us has a responsibility to be informed about the pressing economic issues that affect us all: housing, wages & poverty, immigration, agriculture, product safety, the environment, income distribution, market power, health care, retirement security, international trade, economic stability, the federal budget, and more.
+Each of us has a responsibility to be informed about the pressing economic issues that affect us all: housing, livelihood, immigration, agriculture, product safety, the environment, income distribution, market power, health care, retirement security, international trade, economic stability, the federal budget, and more.
 By analyzing issues from the conservative, radical, and liberal perspectives, we maximize our ability to find ingenious solutions.
 Our award-winning program is taught in K–20 classrooms, prisons, senior centers, churches, synagogues, political organizations, and more.

 But please don’t think the VOTE Program is just a curriculum.
 Better to compare it to a Sputnik moment.
 People had looked up at the sky for millennia, but the launch of the first satellite sparked the human imagination in a new way, and a whole generation fell in love with space exploration.
 VOTE sparks people to fall in love with the questions economists have been asking for hundreds of years: How do we create a community where people have what they need to flourish?
 How do we create a world where we are released from worry about our physical well-being and free to make our unique, positive contributions to society?
 There are no limits to the possibilities and beauty of what we can accomplish through our economic relationships when we harness the intelligence and imagination of the whole nation to create economic well-being for all.

 Since 1992, Amy S. Cramer, PhD, has been teaching multiple perspectives on economic issues.
 After earning her doctorate in economics from the University of Massachusetts Amherst, she developed a unique interdisciplinary program that evolved over the decades to become Voices On The Economy (VOTE).
-In 2013 VOTE launched as a 501(c)3 nonprofit organization.
+In 2015 VOTE launched as a 501(c)3 nonprofit organization.
 Dr. Cramer’s teaching experience includes people of all ages and education levels.
 She served on the faculty at Trinity College, Clark University, and the University of Arizona.
 Currently, she is a full-time economics professor and discipline coordinator for Pima Community College (PCC) in southern Arizona.
 PCC is a co-sponsor of the VOTE Program Teacher Training Series.
 The VOTE Program also receives generous support from the Thomas R. Brown Foundations.
-In 2017 Cramer and journalist Laura Markowitz began collaborating on the VOTE textbook, Voices On The Economy: Three Perspectives, One Nation.
+In 2017 Cramer and journalist Laura Markowitz began collaborating on the VOTE textbook, Voices On The Economy: Change the Conversation.
 Markowitz is a National Magazine Award–winning feature writer and multimedia producer and contributing producer for Arizona Public Media.

 Economics Education Leadership Award, Arizona Council for Economics Education